agabrown/agabpylib/README.rst

 **Python library with Anthony's private python utilities for data analysis, simulation, plotting, etc.**

-*This library is not stable in any sense (interfaces, code), and broken code may be checked into GitHub at anytime.
+*This library is not stable in any sense (functionality, interfaces, etc), and broken code may be checked into GitHub at anytime.
 Use at your own risk.*

 Documentation